 Shameera was visiting at Grandma's house (6000 sq ft) and decided to take off her hearing aids.
 When it was time to go home, we realized that she wasn't wearing her hearing aids.
 We searched everywhere - upstairs, on the main floor, downstairs and outside.
 We asked Shameera numerous times what she'd done with them but she couldn't tell us.
 Those hearing aids were lost.
 Three weeks later, just when we had given up, the hearing aids were found.
 Shameera was going through her pirate stage at that time and had decided to bury the hearing aids in a treasure box hidden under a cushion in the hideaway sofa.

 Ear Gear was Born!

 That was the final straw.
-I decided enough was enough.
+I decided enough was enough!
 I knew there had to be some way to keep Shameera's hearing aids secure and safe.
 After giving the problem a fair bit of thought, I came up with the idea of a colorful pair of spandex sleeves that would cover her hearing aids and essentially lock them in place.
 The sleeves would be attached to a cord and a clip.
-Now, if Shameera took off her hearing aids they would hang safely with the added bonus of difficulty in removing the hearing aids from the sleeves.
+Now, if Shameera took her hearing aids off, they would hang safely on her body.
+Difficulty removing the hearing aids from their sleeves was an added bonus!
 In a nutshell, this new product kept Shameera's hearing aids more secure.
 They also looked great and reduced chafing on her ears.
 Shameera loved them!
 Our audiologist loved them and felt they were a valuable hearing aid accessory that others could use!
 EAR GEAR was born!